 A Modulatory Role for Alpha-Synuclein During Ectopic Neuronal Cell Cycle Re-Entry: Implications for Alzheimer's Disease and Parkinson's Disease

-Khan, Shahzad, Department of Neuroscience, University of Virginia
+Khan, Shahzad, Neuroscience - School of Medicine, University of Virginia

 Bloom, George, As-Biology, University of Virginia